UK government appoints Brexit supporter as City minister

-LONDON, June 14 British Prime Minister Theresa May has appointed Brexit supporter Stephen Barclay as economic secretary to the finance ministry, a government spokeswoman said.
+LONDON, June 14 (Reuters) - British Prime Minister Theresa May has appointed Brexit supporter Stephen Barclay as economic secretary to the finance ministry, a government spokeswoman said.

 The economic secretary is responsible for financial services policy and the government's relationship with the financial services industry.